-Here is another tip that has nothing to do with power management, and does not actually affect program operation, but may have an impact on your ability to find some of the N1MM Logger files.
+Here is another tip that has nothing to do with power management, and does not actually affect program operation, but may have an impact on your ability to find some of the N1MM Logger+ files.
 In Windows Explorer, under the Tools option, select Folder Options.
 Click on the View tab, and look down the list for a check box called "Hide extensions for known file types".
-The default for this option is checked, but we suggest unchecking this option.
+The default for this option is checked, requiring you to identify file types by their icons alone.
 If you leave it at the default, you may have trouble finding files referred to either in the documentation or by people giving help instructions on the user group.
-For example, both N1MM Logger.exe (the actual program) and N1MM Logger.ini (the configuration settings file) will be called simply N1MM Logger in Windows Explorer, and you may have trouble telling which is which.
+If there are files with similar file names except for different extensions, you may have trouble telling which is which.
 Unchecking this option will make the full file names visible in Windows Explorer.

-Regarding Windows time settings, we do not recommend setting your computer to UTC.
-Instead, set your computer to your correct time zone including the correct DST setting, set the computer's time to match your local time, and Windows and N1MM Logger between them will take care of the rest.
-You can even operate straight through the daylight savings time switch in March or November (e.g. during Sweepstakes CW) and while you will see your computer's time display change by an hour at 2 am if you look closely, N1MM Logger will not skip a beat; it will log all of your contacts with the correct UTC time.
+Regarding Windows time settings, you do not have to set your computer to UTC in order to get UTC times in your log, though you can of course do so.
+If you set your computer to your correct time zone including the correct DST setting, set the computer's time to match your local time, Windows and N1MM Logger+ between them will take care of the rest.

+You can even operate straight through the daylight savings time switch in March or November (e.g. during Sweepstakes CW) and while you will see your computer's time display change by an hour at 2 am if you look closely, N1MM Logger+ will not skip a beat; it will log all of your contacts with the correct UTC time.